- Police Department

 - Preparing and presenting cases at Grand Jury

-CID is comprised of six detectives, with a direct supervisor.
-The detectives are separated into specific fields with five of the detectives working on assigned criminal cases and one detective working primarily on Crime Scenes.
+CID is comprised of seven detectives and one Sergeant, who is the direct supervisor of the unit.
+The detectives are separated into specific fields with six of the detectives working on assigned criminal cases and one detective working as a crime scene investigator.

-Each case that comes into CID is evaluated and assigned to the appropriate detective according to what type of crime it is.
-The cases are separated into categories based on whether or not the crime is against property or against a person.
+Each case that comes into CID is evaluated by the Sergeant and assigned to the appropriate detective according to what type of crime it is.
+The cases are separated into categories based on whether or not the crime is against property, or against a person.

 - Includes robberies, sexual assaults, family violence, injury assaults, aggravated assaults and all crimes committed against children.